danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Explanation: the subarray [4,3] has the minimal length under the problem constraint.

+213. house-robber-ii
+You are a professional robber planning to rob houses along a street.
+Each house has a certain amount of money stashed.
+All houses at this place are arranged in a circle.
+That means the first house is the neighbor of the last one.
+Meanwhile, adjacent houses have security system connected and it will automatically contact the police if two adjacent houses were broken into on the same night.

+Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.

+Example 1:

+Input: [2,3,2]
+Output: 3
+Explanation: You cannot rob house 1 (money = 2) and then rob house 3 (money = 2),
+             because they are adjacent houses.
+Example 2:

+Input: [1,2,3,1]
+Output: 4
+Explanation: Rob house 1 (money = 1) and then rob house 3 (money = 3).
+             Total amount you can rob = 1 + 3 = 4.

 215. kth-largest-element-in-an-array
 Find the kth largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.